metricly/metricly-docs/content/right-sizing/reports-aws-cost.md

 ##### **EC2 Considerations**

 EC2 elements without a CloudWatch Agent display only CPU Utilization %.
-If you have a mix of elements with and without a CloudWatch Agent, you will see gaps in the utilization figures where values are not available.
+If you have a mix of elements (some without a CloudWatch agent), you will see gaps in the utilization figures where values are not available.

 #### Show